-Dr Ben Glocker is a Lecturer in Medical Image Computing at the Department of Computing, Imperial College London.
+Dr Ben Glocker is a Reader in Machine Learning for Imaging at the Department of Computing, Imperial College London.
 He holds a PhD from TU Munich, and was a post-doc at Microsoft Research Cambridge and a research fellow at the University of Cambridge.
-Ben is the deputy head of the Biomedical Imaging Analyis (BioMedIA) group at Imperial College.
+Ben is the co-lead of the Biomedical Imaging Analyis (BioMedIA) group at Imperial College.
 In 2016, Ben was nominated as a World Economic Forum Young Scientist.

 Ben’s research focuses on applying machine learning techniques for advanced biomedical image computing and medical computer vision, spanning three disciplines:

 Ben asks: Can we automatically extract clinically useful information from medical images in order to support clinicians as they work to improve diagnosis, therapy and treatment?